-This SQL database is currently in development, but explaining what is implemented, for now, there are six test types: “Date”, “Boot”, “Iterations”, “Time interval”, “Week” and “User request”.
+There are six test types: “Date”, “Boot”, “Iterations”, “Time interval”, “Week” and “User request” defined for ArQoS NG probes.
 The application supports both “Date” and “User request” tests, at the moment.
 All the tables containing the tests and its associated tasks, how they interact with each other and some examples of the fields on it are shown in the figure 4.1, below.